Claudiohbsantos/Articles/DbOptimization/DbOptimization.md

 ## How to identify indexing opportunities

 For this example we'll use a sample database with USDA food information.
-The .sql file to create and populate the database can be downloaded from https://github.com/morenoh149/postgresDBSamples.
-We'll also be using SeeQR, an open source PostgreSQL analytics tool that I've recently been contributing to.
+The .sql file to create and populate the database can be downloaded from [here](https://github.com/morenoh149/postgresDBSamples).
+We'll also be using [SeeQR](https://www.theseeqr.io/), an open source PostgreSQL analytics tool that I've recently been contributing to.
 If you'd like to follow along the examples you should have:

 - PostgreSQL installed with psql available in your PATH
 - the usda sample database imported into your local PostgreSQL server